 Vehicle Speed from RPM and Tire Size Calculator

-Enter your Engine RPM, Tire Diameter, Transmission Gear Ratio, and Differential/Rear Gear Ratio into the Vehicle Speed from RPM and Tire Size Calculator to find your Vehicle Speed, along with your Wheel RPM and Total Gear Ratio — great for dialing in gear swaps or checking how a tire size change affects your top end.
+When you change gears, swap tires, or re-gear your axle, knowing your actual road speed requires more than a glance at the speedometer.
+Enter your Engine RPM, Tire Diameter, Transmission Gear Ratio, and Differential/Rear Gear Ratio into the Vehicle Speed from RPM and Tire Size Calculator to get your Vehicle Speed in MPH.
+Secondary outputs include Wheel RPM and Total Gear Ratio so you can see exactly how your drivetrain multiplies engine speed down to the wheels.

 RPM